notreux/UpsideEngine/docs/tutorials/get-started/Music.md

 # Music
- We'll create a new file called `radio.luau` in the `src/client` folder.
+ We'll create a new script called `radio.luau` in the `src/client` folder.
 We are going to add inmersive background music, for this we are going to create a Sprite that represents a radio that is going to have a song gets louder when you get closer to it

 ```lua
 -- Get necessary services